14traits/14traits.github.io/work-journal/_posts/2022-09-26-last-two-weeks-of-sept copy.md

 invert_sidebar: false
 ---

-# Week of September 19th & 26th
+# Weeks of September 19th & 26th

 - **Something I am struggling with these weeks**  Absurd timelines for administrative actions, in short I am being asked to get things done in a time line that makes little to no sense.
 We are literally forcing things for so someone else can say it's done.